Spud's Adventure: Gameplay

 Controlling Spud, the player must ascend Far Tower.
 As Spud fights enemies with his projectile weapon, he gains experience points, and for every 100 points, he gains a level and additional health.
+As he rescues allies, they can be switched to when exploring the dungeon.
+Each character has their own unique abilities; Arnie Eggplant, for instance, wields a boomerang with longer range than Spud's weapon.

-Each floor of the tower houses either a maze-like area, enemies, puzzles, cinema scenes, characters with useful tips, or a combination.
+Each floor of the tower houses either a maze-like area, enemies, puzzles, cinema scenes, power-ups, characters with useful tips, or a combination.
 Keys can be found to open doors and stairs let Spud get to the next floor.
+Some floors have the controls reverse or feature holes to avoid, while others intermittently turn off the lights.
+Select floors feature a boss to fight, after which a password is created.

+A Versus Mode is enabled with two copies of the game and a Game Boy Link Cable, which lets players choose a tower round to ascend and allows control of all four playable characters, the goal being the first player to rescue the princess.

 Story

-In the Vegetable Kingdom, The King (a tomato) decides it is time to find his daughter Princess Mato a husband.
+In the Vegetable Kingdom, King Vegitan the 5th (a tomato) decides it is time to find his daughter Princess Mato a husband.
 She feels embarrassed by this.
 This is when the castle is stormed by Devi, a demonic beetle that represents the Devil.

 Princess Mato is kidnapped and taken to Devi's castle where he holds her prisoner.
 The King is terrified for his daughter's life and orders two knights, Arnie Eggplant and Gerrit Carrot to go rescue her.
 Both head off on their journey but they never return.
-This is when Spud, a lonely wanderer offers to go to Devi's castle and attempt to find The King's daughter.
+This is when Spud, a lonely wanderer, offers to go to Devi's castle and attempt to find The King's daughter.
 The King is grateful for his help, and gives Spud his blessing.

 During the adventure, Spud rescues both Arnie and Gerrit, who decide to help Spud by finishing the job they started.
-Spud even meets one of Arnie's friends on the first floor of the castle, Terry Turnip, who replaces Arnie in helping Spud find the Princess later on throughout the game.
-In the end, Devi and Spud face off alone and Spud is victorious.
-Devi defeated, Spud rescues the Princess and returns her to The King.
-Spud then says it is time for him to go, and he leaves to continue wandering the world.
+Spud also meets one of Arnie's friends on the first floor of the castle, Terry Turnip.
+When Arnie dies saving her from falling rocks, Terry replaces Arnie in helping Spud find the Princess later on throughout the game.
+A scene exclusive to the Japanese version of the game has Devi's sister persuade him to not attack Spud.
+In the end, Devi and Spud face off alone and Spud is victorious, only for Devi to reveal he was serving his master Dodorian.
+Dodorian kills Devi for providing Spud's party with help, but Spud defeats him as well.
+Spud rescues the Princess and returns her to The King.
+Spud then says it is time for him to go, and he leaves to continue wandering the world as Arnie and Devi's spirits smile upon the party.

 Princess Mato calls after him, and decides she wants to go with him, and with this, the game is over.